-- 5.18 We consider below the impact of the local plan policies listed above through detailed consideration of the following indicators: - The Council's housing requirement - The delivery of housing over the past 5 years - Latest and forecast housing completions - The percentage of homes built on previously developed land - The density of residential development coming forward - The number of affordable homes completed - The percentage of speculative or 'windfall' housing development - 5.19 In due course, the impact of the LDF polices will be assessed once they are submitted and adopted.

-5.20 The results for the period 2005/2006 are summarised in the table overleaf and in the Housing Trajectory attached at Appendix 3.
+- 5.18 We consider below the impact of the local plan policies listed above through detailed consideration of the following indicators: - The Council's housing requirement - Delivery of housing over the past 5 years - Latest and forecast housing completions - The percentage of homes built on previously developed land - The density of residential development coming forward - The number of affordable homes completed - The percentage of speculative or 'windfall' housing development - 5.19 In due course, the impact of the LDF polices will be assessed once they are submitted and adopted. - 5.20 The results for the period 2006/2007 are summarised in the table overleaf and in the Housing Trajectory attached at Appendix 3.
 Commentary on the main findings is provided below the table.

-Table 3 - Housing Core and Local Indicators
+Table 4 - Housing Core and Local Indicators

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified 2a Housing Trajectory Core Structure Plan Target - 10,250 new homes between 1991 and 2011 Draft RSS draft target - 11,500 new homes between 2006 and 2026 See Housing Trajectory attached at Appendix 3.
-See commentary below.
-Percentage of new and converted dwellings on previously developed land Core National target of 60% Regional target of 50% set out in the draft RSS although expected to be higher in strategically significant locations 79.5% of residential completions took place on previously developed land Although the figure for brownfield development is high and has been for the last few years there is a large-scale housing development taking place and the current RAF Quedgeley redevelopment is 50% brown/50% Greenfield.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified 2a Housing Trajectory Core Structure Plan Target - 10,250 new homes between 1991 and 2011 8,953 dwellings completed 1991-2007 See commentary below.
+Draft RSS draft target - 11,500 new homes between 2006 and 2026 962 dwellings complete 2006-2026 See Housing Trajectory attached at Appendix 3.
+2b Percentage of new and converted dwellings on previously developed land Core National target of 60% Regional target of 50% set out in the draft RSS although expected to be higher in strategically significant locations such as Gloucester and Cheltenham 66 % of residential completions took place on previously developed land (634 dwellings) Completions on PDL are falling owing to current build out of large allocation at RAF Quedgeley comprising 50% brown/50% Greenfield.
 This will affect the brownfield completions figure until 2011/12 and possibly beyond.

-Output Indicator Indicator Type Target/s Progress 05/06 Issues identified 2c Percentage of new dwellings completed at (i) Less than 30 dwellings/ha (ii) 30-50 dwellings/ha (iii)greater than 50 dwellings per ha Core 100% over 40 dwellings/ha in Central Area 100% over 30 dwellings/ha in rest of City. (i) 5.3% of completions less than 30 dw/ha (ii) 35.8% of completions at 30-50 dw/ha (iii) 58.9% of completions at more than 50 dw/ha High level of conversions and residential subdivisions experienced in this monitoring year.
+Output Indicator Indicator Type Target/s Progress 06/07 Issues identified 2c Percentage of new dwellings completed at (i) Less than 30 dwellings/ha (ii) 30-50 dwellings/ha (iii)greater than 50 dwellings per ha Core 100% over 40 dwellings/ha in Central Area 100% over 30 dwellings/ha in rest of City. (i) 3.4% of completions less than 30 dw/ha (ii) 45.4% of completions at 30-50 dw/ha (iii) 51.2% of completions at more than 50 dw/ha High level of completions of conversions and new build flats in the central area experienced in this monitoring year.
 2d Affordable housing completions Core Delivery of affordable homes from all schemes proposing 15 or more dwellings, or greater than 0.5ha in area.
-Local Plan target level of provision 40% Draft RSS states that Local Authorities should routinely aim for at least 30% 131 affordable dwellings were completed in the 05/06 monitoring period.
-The Council is currently securing good levels of affordable housing from most housing schemes of 25 or more owing to the identified need in the City.
-The draft LDF proposes a reduction in the threshold from 25 to 15 dwellings in line with Government policy.
-This should help to increase the supply of affordable housing.
-2eTotal Annual Completions Local 512.5 per annum for Structure Plan period (up to 2011) 575 per annum to meet Draft RSS targets (2006/2026) Total net number of residential completions in 2005/06 - 790 High level of completions in the monitoring period owing to the conversion of historic buildings and commencement of strategic part brown part greenfield allocation.
-2f Percentage windfall completions of all completions Local 35% of all completions were windfalls i.e. speculative residential development (277 out of 790) The Council's current policy approach allows for brownfield windfall sites to come forward subject to certain criteria being met.
-The number of windfall housing schemes continues to remain high.
+Local Plan target 40% affordable housing provision Draft RSS states that Local Authorities should routinely aim for at least 30% 123 affordable dwellings were completed in the 06/07 monitoring period.
+The Council is currently securing good levels of affordable housing from most housing schemes of 15 or more owing to the identified need in the City.

+2eTotal Annual Completions Core 512.5 per annum for Structure Plan period (up to 2011) 575 per annum to meet Draft RSS targets (2006/2026) Total net number of residential completions in 2006/07 - 962 High level of completions in the monitoring period owing to substantial completions on a strategic part brownfield, part greenfield allocation on edge of City (RAF Quedgeley).
+2f Percentage windfall completions of all completions Local - 26% of all completions were windfalls i.e. speculative residential development not on sites allocated for development by the Council (253 out of 962) The Council's current policy approach allows for brownfield windfall sites to come forward subject to certain criteria being met.
+This years figure is less than the 05/06 monitoring year indicating that more dwellings were delivered on allocated sites.